unacau/kapture/README.md

 - Check element selectors are correct

 ### Performance Considerations
-**Important**: The `kapturemcp_click` and `kapturemcp_hover` tools may experience performance issues when the Kapture DevTools panel is not the active/selected tab in Chrome DevTools.
+**Important**: The `click` and `hover` tools may experience performance issues when the Kapture DevTools panel is not the active/selected tab in Chrome DevTools.
 For optimal performance:
 - Keep the Kapture panel selected during automation
 - If experiencing delays with click/hover operations, switch to the Kapture panel
 - This is due to Chrome's optimization of inactive DevTools panels